isomerpages/sentosa-corp/_what-we-do/1-fun-sentosa.md

 		</figure>
 	</div>
 </div>
 Siloso Beach is a novel sporting venue with a wide range of thrilling and adventurous recreational activities for the young and energetic.
 As one of the hippest beaches in Singapore, Siloso’s lively stretch of trendy beach bars is the place for those seeking a cool hang-out with friends.
-The highlights of this beach area include high-adrenaline experiential attractions like the iFly Singapore, Wave House Sentosa, water-based activities such as JetLev offered at Ola Beach Club, and the upcoming AJ Hackett Sentosa, Singapore’s first bungy tower.
+The highlights of this beach area include high-adrenaline experiential attractions like the iFly Singapore, AJ Hackett, and water-based activities offered at Ola Beach Club.
 Siloso Beach is also home to an array of exciting events throughout the year – be it live jazz performances by the beach, novel runs or Sentosa’s annual year-end countdown *Siloso Beach Party*.

 #### **Palawan Beach**